-My mum used calendula oil on my sisters and I whenever we had rashes when we were kids.
+My mum used calendula oil on my sisters and me whenever we had rashes when we were kids.
 It was amazingly effective and within a few days, all rashes were gone.

 Benefits of Calendula Oil for the Scalp

-- Calendula oil has great anti-inflammatory and anti-bacterial properties, which makes it ideal for scalp issues such as eczema, itchiness, flaky, dandruff, sore, psoriasis, dermatitis and inflamed areas.
+Calendula flower oil has great anti-inflammatory and anti-bacterial properties, which makes it ideal for scalp issues such as eczema, itchiness, flaky, dandruff, sore, psoriasis, dermatitis and inflamed areas.

-How To Use Calendula Oil
+How To Use Calendula Oil for Hair

-If you have a different hair colour, definitely do a strand test before applying to your entire head.
-This is covered in greater detail in Tea Rinsing Secrets for Healthy Hair Growth.
+If you have a different hair color, definitely do a strand test before applying to your entire head.
+This is covered in greater detail in Tea Rinsing Secrets for Healthy Hair Care and Growth.

-The fiery yellow and orange petals can also be used in salads or as a replacement for saffron, which is a popular ingredient in Middle Eastern and Asian cooking.
+The fiery yellow and orange petals can be used in salads or as a replacement for saffron, which is a popular ingredient in Middle Eastern and Asian cooking.

 Where Can I Purchase Calendula Oil?

-Fast Fact: Calendula oil has been known to stimulate collagen production.
+Calendula oil has been known to stimulate collagen production.
 When applied to wounds ASAP, it can help minimize scarring.
 It can also assist with stretch marks

 If you’re interested in learning more about natural oils and how to use them for specific purposes to achieve optimal length and health, have a look at How to Grow Your Hair Healthy & Long with Natural Oils, a comprehensive guide about natural oils.
-Available in PDF, Kindle & paperback format.
+Available in Kindle & paperback format.
 Subscribers get up to 30% off.
 Check it out HERE.